ZisElite/cmtl/documents/documentation/Scenes/path.tscn.md

 It is used to populate the paths scroll area.
-It has a button with the name of the path
+It has a button with the name of the path.